hs7t/logbook/README.md

 #### `read logs`

-After writing some stuff to your logbook, you probably want to read it.
+You likely want to read what you've written to your logbook.
 To get a table with the logs you've written, do:

 ```bash